D-K-O-I/thesis-autonomous-inventorying-system/README.md

 Inventorying system:
   1) The inventorying system parses item or item storage unti RFID tag information and updates a locally stored database with their count and flags any misplaced items.
-  2) Direct access to the local database through a user interface.
+  2) Direct access to the local database through a user interface to add, remove or update items and nodes as well as retrieve a list of flagged items.
   3) Mock-up FTP implementation for use with a warehouse database network access point.